tristanHessell/mess-around/README.md

 Most things here wont be particularly good code or structure.

+##Redux
-The redux side of this application is organised a la Ducks[https://github.com/erikras/ducks-modular-redux]
+The redux side of this application is organised a la Ducks[https://github.com/erikras/ducks-modular-redux].

+The actions are following
+TODO BLAH_PENDING ETC
+SAVE/GET/UPDATE ETC

 # Questions you might have